 5. Static Light Scattering Applications – There is Only One Choice

 Static Light Scattering (SLS) is the original light scattering technology, but it is still frequently used.
-This technique is executed by measuring integral intensity of scattered light photons at one or more angles of observation.
-Applying Static Light Scattering is unrelated to of the calculation of size of particles in a dispersion.
+This technique is executed by measuring the integral intensity of scattered light photons at one or more angles of observation.
+Applying Static Light Scattering is unrelated t the calculation of the size of particles in a dispersion.

 It would be legitimate to query the appropriateness of either a goniometer-based system or an enclosed light scattering instrument for this application.
 As previously explained, SLS necessitates measuring at multiple angles of detection, with at least seven angles (the more the better) required to yield precise data.